jank-law/washmun/README.md

 # washmun

-Soon to be the official website of the Washington-Liberty Model United Nations club!
+The official website of the Washington-Liberty Model United Nations club.